codefellows-seattle-301d43/08-sql-intro-and-postgres/jimmy-brian/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource. -->

+09-13-2018 11:36am - finished the comments and updated readme.
+09-13-2018 11:24am - finished and verified delete query
+09-13-2018 11:17am - finished and verified update query
-09-13-2018 10:34 - Verified app can properly query the DB 09-13-2018 10:20 - SQL query now retrives all articles from the DB 09-13-2018 9:59 - Removed all JSON exporting code 09-13-2018 9:43 - Passed argument to instantiate a new client 09-13-3018 9:39 - Completed the connection string
+09-13-2018 10:34am - Verified app can properly query the DB 09-13-2018 10:20am - SQL query now retrives all articles from the DB 09-13-2018 9:59am - Removed all JSON exporting code 09-13-2018 9:43am - Passed argument to instantiate a new client 09-13-3018 9:39am - Completed the connection string
-09-13-2018 9:34 - Installed and required the NPM PostgreSQL package pg in the server.js file 09-13-2018 9:06 - Set up environment, copied starter code
+09-13-2018 9:34am - Installed and required the NPM PostgreSQL package pg in the server.js file 09-13-2018 9:06am - Set up environment, copied starter code

 ## Credits and Collaborations